 WHAT CAN I EXPECT FROM A TYPICAL DAY AS A MFSF TUTOR?

 That there is no such thing!
 Every tutor is different, every school is different and in most cases, every pupil is different, so there is no such thing as a typical day.

 We deliver 30 lessons over the course of an academic year but the rest is up to you.
-All our tutors are self employed and so are free to take as much or as little work as they like.
-We have some tutors who teach at just one school, while others have a full timetable Monday to Friday.
-On the whole, you can choose when you work, the only constraint being schools often have very busy timetables and lessons sometimes have be squeezed between swimming and forest school.
+All our tutors are self-employed and so are free to take as much or as little work as they like.
+We have some tutors who teach at just one school, while others have a full Monday to Friday timetable.
+On the whole, you can choose when you work, the only constraint being schools often have very busy timetables and lessons sometimes have be squeezed between things like swimming and forest school.
 But our experienced Tuition Coordinators can be very persuasive in sorting a timetable which suits everyone!

 WHERE ARE THE CURRENT OPPORTUNITIES?

 We teach in many counties - if you are currently in Kent, Essex, Leeds, Lincolnshire, Nottinghamshire, Derbyshire, Staffordshire, Norfolk, Cheshire, Suffolk, Oxfordshire or Wiltshire we would love to hear from you.

 You can apply on our website - just click HERE!